 Pivoting to products involves new thinking

-That’s precisely why I’ve worked on these rapid development techniques and positive feedback loops to support people while they change the way they work – to make sure that you can maintain momentum and get the products out there so that people can buy them.
+That’s precisely why I’ve worked on rapid development techniques and positive feedback loops to support people while they change the way they work – to make sure that you can maintain momentum and get the products out there so that people can buy them.

 “When the world zigs, zag”

-First steps with building your products
+The first steps in building your products

-- Who are my customers, and what do they truly want from me to make things better for them?
+- Who are my customers and what do they truly want from me to make things better for them?